Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 # Features

  ## Bag
-- Users are able to:
+- Users can:

 - Find out how much more they need to spend to get free delivery ($50)
-- Clearly see the total of their items by quantity and grand total
+- See the total of their items by quantity and total
-- Adjust number of products in bag if they require
+- Adjust the number of products in bag if they require
-- Find out delivery costs

 ## Create Profile
 - Users are able to: